Skip to Main Content

 • amend your search terms, for example to add an additional term, delete a term, add a truncation symbol, etc.

-• apply limits, or additional limits, to your search.
+• apply Filters, or add extra filters, to your search.

 More information about your searches

-• Explode: If you have chosen to explode a thesaurus term, all of the narrower terms will be listed in the search line.
+• Explode: if you chose to explode a thesaurus term, all of the narrower terms will be listed in the search line.
 For example, if you have exploded the ERIC thesaurus term Cognitive Ability, the search line will be DE "Cognitive Ability" OR DE "Theory of Mind" OR DE "Thinking Skills".
 In CINAHL Plus, an exploded subject heading will be followed by a plus symbol, for example, (MH "Anesthesia+").

-• Major Concept: If you have selected Major Concept, the subject heading will be prefixed with MM, for example, (MM "Anesthesia").
+• Major Concept: if you selected Major Concept, the subject heading will be prefixed with MM, for example, (MM "Anesthesia").

-• Subheadings: If you have selected a subheading, the subject heading will be followed by a forward slash and the acronym for your selected subheading, for example, (MH "Anesthesia/AE"), where AE represents the subheading Adverse Effects.
+• Subheadings: if you selected a subheading, the subject heading will be followed by a forward slash and the acronym for your selected subheading, for example, (MH "Anesthesia/AE"), where AE represents the subheading Adverse Effects.

-• When you combine searches, only the line numbers are shown in your search history, for example, S1 OR S2.
+• Combined searches: if you combined searches, only the search line numbers are shown in Recent activity, for example, S1 OR S2.

 • Proximity means that your target terms were searched close to one another, unless you added search operators, such as AND and OR, or an exact phrase search.